2014 Ohio gubernatorial election

 The 2014 Ohio gubernatorial election took place on November 4, 2014.
-Incumbent Republican Governor John Kasich won reelection to a second term in office by a landslide over Democratic candidate Ed FitzGerald and Green Party candidate Anita Rios.
+Incumbent Republican governor John Kasich won reelection to a second term in office by a landslide over Democratic candidate Ed FitzGerald and Green Party candidate Anita Rios.
 Primary elections were held on May 6, 2014.

-Despite FitzGerald's massive defeat, he is as of 2018 the last Democrat to carry the historically Democratic Monroe County, which voted for Republican candidate Mike DeWine four years later.
+Despite FitzGerald's massive defeat, he is, as of 2023, the last Democrat to carry the historically Democratic Monroe County, which voted for Republican candidate Mike DeWine four years later.
 Kasich's landslide victory gave him the highest percentage of the vote since George Voinovich's win in 1994, a large improvement from his narrow victory in 2010.
-As of 2024, this was the last time the counties of Cuyahoga and Franklin voted for the Republican candidate.
+As of 2024, this was the last time the counties of Cuyahoga and Franklin voted for the Republican candidate and the last time Monroe County voted for the Democratic candidate.

+This was one of the nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.

 Background

 Kasich, who was elected with Tea Party support in 2010, faced considerable backlash from the movement.
 His decision to accept the Patient Protection and Affordable Care Act's expansion of Medicaid, his increased spending, taxation of fracking on Ohio farmland and perceived failure to go far enough on charter schools and school vouchers caused Tea Party groups to refuse to support his campaign.
-When Kasich passed over Tea Party leader Tom Zawistowski for the position of Executive Director of the Ohio Republican Party in favor of Matt Borges, who worked with a gay rights group, that was widely seen as the last straw.
+When Kasich passed over Tea Party leader Tom Zawistowski for the position of executive director of the Ohio Republican Party in favor of Matt Borges, who worked with a gay rights group, that was widely seen as the last straw.
 Tea Party groups announced they would support a primary challenger, or, if none emerged, the Libertarian nominee.
 Zawistowski said, "John Kasich is going to lose in 2014.
 We don't care who else wins."
 Ultimately, Kasich was unopposed in the Republican primary.